aniazio/Tic-Tac-Toe/README.md

 ENG

 Tic Tac Toe is designed for one or two players.
 There is also a possibility, that the program will move for both players.
-User can choose, which strategy will be carried out by the computer.
+User can choose which strategy will be carried out by the computer.
 User can choose between random, good or the best strategy.
-Good strategy uses the rules of optimal strategy only partly.
+Good strategy uses the rules of optimal strategy, but only partly.

 In this program I used multithreading.
 There is a separate thread for each player.